Difference-in-Differences Estimation with Spatial Spillovers

-The exposure mapping formalizes the SUTVA violation by summarizing the intensity at which unit $i$ is affected by spillovers.
-Without any restrictions on the exposure mapping, nonparametric identification of treatment effects will be impossible.
-The main assumption for identification, as will be formalized in section \ref{sec:remove_bias}, is that when unit $i$ is sufficiently `far' away, it has no exposure to spatial spillovers and $h_i(\vec{D}) = \vec{0}$ .
+The exposure mapping formalizes violations to the stable-unit treatment value assumption (SUTVA) by summarizing the intensity at which unit $i$ is affected by spillovers.
+Without any restrictions on the exposure mapping, nonparametric identification of treatment effects is impossible.
+The main assumption for identification, as is formalized in section \ref{sec:remove_bias}, is that when unit $i$ is sufficiently `far' away, it has no exposure to spatial spillovers and $h_i(\vec{D}) = \vec{0}$ .